thomasgtaylor/how.wtf/content/post/2023-05-09-convert-a-string-to-lowercase-in-bash.md

 ---
-title: Convert a string to lowercase in Bash
-date: 2023-05-09T00:10:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-05-09 00:10:00-04:00
 description: How to convert a string to lowercase in Bash
-categories:
-- Programming
 tags:
-- Bash
+- bash
+title: Convert a string to lowercase in Bash
 ---

 Here are the top 3 ways for converting a string to lowercase in Bash.